 On this property, we primarily get southwest winds.
-That in mind, we expected a majority of the deer to enter from the northeast corners of the food plot.
+With that in mind, we expected a majority of the deer to enter from the northeast corners of the food plot.
 We positioned a tree stand in a big white oak on the northwestern perimeter of the plot to accommodate for these winds.
 While it is not the best possible scenario, it seemed that we would have a good chance at pulling it off.
-We got pictures of deer using the food plot all season, but they really started crushing it once we got some snow on the ground in mid January once the rut had come to an end.
-When a shooter we call Maverick showed his face in the plot during daylight , it was time to make a move.
+We got pictures of deer using the food plot all season, but they really started crushing it once we got some snow on the ground in mid-January once the rut had come to an end.
+When a shooter we call Maverick showed his face in the plot during daylight, it was time to make a move.

 The first time we hunted that stand we had cold temperatures and a steady wind from the south.
 Our trail cams showed at least ten to fifteen deer using the plot during daylight each evening.
 We were going to see deer, it was just a matter of whether Maverick would show up or not.
 We saw a few deer that night, but no mature bucks, and no Maverick.
 We hunted it a few more times in the following weeks with the same result each time.
 Maverick would show up on the trail cams regularly, just not while we were in the stand.
 Was it bad luck?
 Bad timing?
 We kept coming up empty despite perfect conditions.
 If you’ve had the opportunity to hunt a mature deer, you know what this can be like.